What is a Pinched Nerve and what causes it ?

 The way to recognize that you are suffering from a pinched pain is that the pain is not localized but spreads to connected limbs and is aggravated by long duration of standing, sitting or high levels of activity.
 If the pain is in the lower back, bending forward or backwards may increase the pain.

-A pinched nerve in the neck may cause pain and numbness in the neck, head, shoulder and upper arms whereas a pinched nerve in the lower back may result in pain and tingling in the lower back, hips, thighs and even the legs extending right up to the toes.
+According to Health Guidances, a pinched nerve in the neck may cause pain and numbness in the neck, head, shoulder and upper arms whereas a pinched nerve in the lower back may result in pain and tingling in the lower back, hips, thighs and even the legs extending right up to the toes.
 The stiffness and tingling in the associated limbs may be continual and again may be aggravated by any posture or movement which puts pressure on the affected region.

 Of course, the safest bet to find out whether you are indeed suffering from a pinched nerve is to consult an Orthopaedic specialist.